Capstone Advisors’ COVID-19 Response & Resources

 Gift Cards: Consumers have demonstrated an interest in buying gift cards at local businesses to support them during closures and quarantine.
 Offering full-price or discounted gift cards can provide a way for loyal customers to support you.
 Supportrestaurants.org has launched a “dining bonds” program — learn how to participate here.
 If you are a Square customer, you can use the platform to create digital gift cards.
 Kabbage also launched a free gift card portal with immediate access to earnings here.
+In addition to delivery options, Bentobox also facilitates online gift card purchases.
 Social media can be a powerful way to share offers.

 Merchandise: Similar to gift cards, selling merchandise online such as hats, shirts, pins, bottle openers etc. can be a great way to generate customer support.
 Should delivery not be an option, merchandise might be “pre-ordered” to be reserved for pickup at a later date.